pellepelster/solidblocks/doc/content/cloud/configuration.md

 ## GitHub

-Provides GitHub resource support.
+Provides integration of GitHub resources.
 A personal access token with appropriate permissions must be supplied via the environment variable `GITHUB_TOKEN`.

 type: github
 ```